Unlock Your Health Potential with Daoist Bigu (Energetic Fasting)

 Gulping Qi with Qigong skill is the most popular and the best way for a layman to do Bigu in reality.
 Qigong Bigu refers to absorbing the energy of nature, collecting the energy of light waves in the universe, and swallowing the qi or essence from nature through information, qi extraction and mind relaxation.
 Gulping Qi Bigu for health was recorded in the literature unearthed from the Han Dynasty (2000 years ago) tomb in Changsha.
 In the Bigu workshop, Qigong Bigu will be the main method, though the other two methods of Bigu will be explored as well.

-The Main Benefits of Bigu
+The Remarkable Health Benefits of Bigu

 Dr. Yoshinori Ohsumi